-Rule 2 -- Entries: Entries will be accepted from June 29, 2019, until Monday, December 2, 2019 by the Iditarod Trail Committee (ITC), 2100 S Knik Goose Bay Road, Wasilla, Alaska 99654.
-Kennels entering must indicate the musher's name with their entry.
-Entries may be presented to the ITC person by the musher, or by mail.
-The maximum number of entries for the 2020 race will be one hundred (100).
+The maximum number of entries for the 2021 race will be one hundred (100).
 Once the maximum one hundred is reached, a waiting list will be established, on a first-come, first- served basis.
-To qualify for the waiting list, the race application must be completed, signed and turned in, the participant's release must be signed, and turned in, the Nome housing form must be completed and turned in, and a one-hundred dollar (\$100.00) non-refundable fee paid.
+To qualify for the waiting list, the Race Application, the Participant's Release and the Nome housing form must be completed and turned in, and a one-hundred dollar (\$100.00) non- refundable fee paid.
 If an entrant withdraws from the list of one hundred entrants, the name at the top of the waiting list will be moved up to the entry list, upon receipt of the entry fee in full.
 The slot will be held open for no more than seven (7) days after notification, before it will be offered to the next name on the waiting list.